Start9Labs/docs/src/user-manual/connecting-remotely/clearnet.md

         nmcli c show

     You should see an entry with your StartOS server name (first 15 characters) of type `wireguard`.

+1. In your service interfaces, you should now see a brand new `clearnet` IP address (e.g. `162.159.x.x`) with a network interface named `wireguard`.

 ## Adding ACME